6 Sigma Categories

 Six Sigma Training has received considerable attention in the public press.
 Much of this discussion has been fueled by the huge successes of Six Sigma at Allied Signal, General Electric (GE) and Motorola.
 These successes have encouraged many other companies to undertake Six Sigma initiatives.
 Clearly, any application of statistical thinking and methods that produces billions of dollars for major corporations is important, cannot be ignored and is not likely to go away anytime soon.

-Clearly there is a lot of interest in Six Sigma Certification.
+Clearly there is a lot of interest in Six Sigma Certifications.
 At a first look, one might conclude that Six Sigma Training is nothing new.
 It uses statistical methods that have been shown to work.
 It focuses on defect reduction, quality improvement can result and it utilizes project-by-project improvement.
 One might think that Six Sigma has a short-term focus because projects are completed in 3-6 months.
 Others say that it is complicated and difficult to understand and just another management fad that “can be ignored and it will go away”.
 While many of the tools of Six Sigma are not new, the approach and its deployment are unique and the source of its success.

 WHAT IS SIX SIGMA TRAINING?